Anahim hotspot: Extensional tectonics

 Queen Charlotte Sound as delineated by BC Geographical Names, along with Hecate Strait and Dixon Entrance.

 Rifting and crustal extension in Queen Charlotte Sound up to about 17 million years ago has been linked to the Early Miocene passage of the Anahim hotspot.
 Yorath and Chase (1981) proposed that subcrustal melting above the Anahim plume resulted in weakening of the regional crust, setting the stage for rift development.
 Later, widespread volcanism produced subaerial basalt and rhyolite flows in the region of the rift and along transcurrent faults that extend towards the northwest.
 Haida Gwaii was displaced approximately 70 km to the north along a series of faults extending through Sandspit and Louscoone Islet.
 This period of rifting and crustal extension contributed to the formation of the Queen Charlotte Basin.

 While the rift was in development, a conservative plate boundary would have extended northwards from the landward end of the rift.
 Such a plate boundary might have been similar to the Gulf of California – San Andreas fault system in the U.S. state of California.
 This type of configuration need have existed for only a few million years to generate the 70 km of opening in the rift.
 Alternatively, the Haida Gwaii block may have been only partially coupled to the offshore plate during a longer period of oblique convergence.
-Bathyal sediments, perhaps as young as 15 million years, were deposited within the rift zone during and after the rifting took place as the Anahim hotspot passed by.
+Bathyal sediments, perhaps as young as 15 million years, were deposited within the rift zone during and after the rifting as the Anahim hotspot passed by.